dreamking60/d3-start-to-finish-leanpub/manuscript/28 PRACTICAL Sort the countries.md

 In this practical you’ll add code that **sorts the countries** according to the chosen indicator.

-To recap, the indicator that determines the sort order is chosen using the menu at the top of the visualization:
+To recap, the indicator that determines the sort order is chosen using the menu at the top of the visualisation:

 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-16.png)

 When an indicator is clicked, the `action` function in `store.js` is called.
-This will set the `state.selectedIndicator` property to the indicator’s id (for example `'oilgascoal'`) and the whole visualization is redrawn.
+This will set the `state.selectedIndicator` property to the indicator’s id (for example `'oilgascoal'`) and the whole visualisation is redrawn.

 In this practical you’ll add code that sorts the countries according to `state.selectedIndicator`.
 The sorting will be carried out **in the layout function** using Lodash’s `_.orderBy` method.